 Instructions

-• PREP: Preheat the oven to 350 degrees F (176 degrees C).
-Line an 8x8-inch baking pan with parchment paper and lightly grease with cooking spray.
-Set aside for now.
+• Preheat oven to 350°F (176°C).
+Line an 8×8-inch baking pan with parchment paper and lightly grease with cooking spray.
+Set aside.

-• CAKE: Add the cashews, oats, maple syrup, and coconut oil (measured when melted) to a large powerful blender (Blend-tec/Vitamix) and blend until fairly smooth, 60 seconds.
-Add in the rest of the cake ingredients EXCEPT the carrots.
-Blend until smooth and creamy, about 6-90 seconds.
-Stop and scrape down edges as needed.
+• Add the cashews, oats, maple syrup, and coconut oil (measured when melted) to a large, powerful blender (Blend-tec/Vitamix) and blend until fairly smooth, 60 seconds.
+Add in the rest of the cake ingredients except the carrots.
+Blend until smooth and creamy, about 60–90 seconds.
+Stop and scrape edges as needed.
 Meanwhile, grate carrots on the small side of the grater and measure to get 1 full cup.
-Gently stir the carrots into the batter in the blender and then pour the batter into the prepared pan, using a spatula to scrape out every bit.
+Gently stir the carrots into the batter in the blender and pour the batter into the prepared pan, using a spatula to scrape out every bit.

-• OPTIONAL FROSTING:ย Meanwhile, place softened cream cheese in a large bowl.
-(Give it ample time to warm to room temperature so your frosting isn't chunky.)
+• Optional Frosting: Meanwhile, place softened cream cheese in a large bowl.
+(Give it ample time to warm to room temperature so your frosting isn’t chunky.)
 Using a hand mixer, beat the cream cheese with the vanilla, cinnamon, and salt until smooth.
-Slowly add in the powdered sugar (beating in between additions) until smooth and creamy and to your desired consistency.
+Slowly add in the powdered sugar (beating between additions) until smooth and creamy and to your desired consistency.
 Add milk and beat until smooth.

 Video